OmniDB/OmniDB/README.md

-## Next Release: *2.15.0 - April 11, 2019*
+## Next Release: *2.16.0 - June 13, 2019*

-# OmniDB 2.14.0
+# OmniDB 2.15.0

-## Release Date: *February 14, 2019*
+## Release Date: *April 11, 2019*

 ## Release Notes

 - New features:
-  - Connection via URI, allowing more connection parameters (for more details check https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING)
-  - Easy installation/removal of OmniDB plugins
-  - Plugin API: Monitoring Units can now be created as separate plugins
-  - Global user interface font size is now customizable
-  - (PostgreSQL) Support to user-defined types and domains
 - Improvements:
-  - Monitoring Dashboard: Charts with many labels now are rendered with a vertical scroll bar
-  - Monitoring Dashboard: Non-append charts now keep original colors
-  - Included support to MariaDB 10.3
-  - Included support to MySQL 8.0
-  - Included support to Oracle 18c
-  - Included support to Postgres-XL 10
 - Bug fixes:
-  - Fixed error when clicking on a foreign table, then Data Actions, then Query Data
-  - Fixed error when changing connection: object of type 'NoneType' has no len()
+  - Fixed error on EditData when primary key was of type date or timestamp
-  - Fixed CentOS 7 package error: OmniDB server service file is missing
-  - Fixed error in EditData being shown if PK column name has quotes and table has at least 1 record
+  - Fixed display and handling of array types
+  - Fixed handling of BC and infinity dates

 # 1- Installation